iamgio/pikt/README.md

 <br>

-Pikt is a pixel-based, Turing complete esoteric programming language that generates fast and lightweight programs out of aesthetically pleasant image sources.
+Pikt is a pixel-based, Turing complete esoteric programming language that is able to generate fast and lightweight programs out of **aesthetically pleasant image sources**.
-Indeed, Pikt's most interesting feature is flexibility: every keyword, statement, function, operator and so on is linked to one - or more - color, which can be easily customized via [color schemes](core/src/main/resources/colors.properties).
+Indeed, Pikt's most interesting feature is **flexibility**: every keyword, statement, function and operator is linked to one - or more - color, easily customized via [color schemes](core/src/main/resources/colors.properties).

 <!--suppress HtmlDeprecatedAttribute -->
 <p align="center">